OWASP/owasp-masvs/README.md

 The MASVS is an open source effort and we welcome contributions and feedback.
 Please follow the processes below.

-## Suggestions and feedback

-To report and error or suggest an improvement, please create an [issue](issues).

-## Authoring and Review
+## Committing changes

+When working on the MASVS, please commit your changes to a new branch, and create a pull request when you are finished.
+We'll review the changes before merge them with the master branch.

+**Changes committed directly to master will be reverted.**

+## Becoming an author

-If you want to write or review content, please contact us on the OWASP MSTG channel on slack:
+If you want to become a collaborator, please contact us on the OWASP MSTG channel on slack:

 https://owasp.slack.com/messages/project-mobile_omtg/details/

 You can sign up here:

 http://owasp.herokuapp.com/

-## Committing changes

-When working on the MASVS, please commit your changes to a new branch, and create a pull request when you are finished.
-We'll review the changes before merge them with the master branch. **All changes committed directly to master will be reverted.**
+## Suggestions and feedback

+To report and error or suggest an improvement, please create an [issue](https://github.com/b-mueller/owasp-masvs/issues).

 # Read Individual Sections of the MASVS Here